arialdomartini/arialdomartini.github.io/_posts/state-monad-for-the-rest-of-us/2024-07-01-state-monad-for-the-rest-of-us-1.md

 ```

 A nice way to interpret this is to squeeze the eyes and imagine it's a
-combination of 2 separate functions, one on `Leaf` and one on `Node(l,
+combination of 2 separate function definitions, one on `Leaf` and one
-r)`.
-Haskell would allow defining those 2 functions as follows:
+on `Node(l, r)`.
+Haskell would allow defining those 2 functions as
+follows:

 ```haskell